 - Ramp up in advance of seasonal hiring so there’s no drop-off in service or your reputation.

-- Stay (or become) a competitive employer in high-skilled industries, like quality construction contractors or specially-trained medical office staff, or where employee pay models are shifting and unpredictable (I’m referring to you, restaurant industry).
+- Stay (or become) a competitive employer in high-skilled industries.
+Industries like quality construction contractors or specially-trained medical office staff.
+Also where employee pay models are shifting and unpredictable (I’m referring to you, restaurant industry).

 Invest in a Formal Onboarding Program

 Everyone working at a small business is so time-strapped, the welcoming and training of a new employee can be a bit ad hoc.
-A typical new hire process is to have the new employee read your employee manual and then shadow their more experienced counterpart.
+A typical new hire process is to have the new employee read your employee manual.
+After reading, then they shadow their more experienced counterpart.

 A formal, fully developed onboarding process for new employees is a multi-step process with clear performance milestones and feedback loop.
 It takes time and effort to develop but is worth the effort.
 The Boston Consulting Group looked at 22 different HR practices and found that employee onboarding had the second highest impact on business success.